HaoboGu/rmk/docs/src/compile_and_flash.md

 ## 2. Flash the firmware

 The last step is to flash compiled firmware to your microcontroller.
 This needs a debug probe like [daplink](https://daplink.io/), [jlink](https://www.segger.com/products/debug-probes/j-link/) or stlink(stm32 only).
-If you've get your debug probe, connect it with your board and host, make sure you have installed [probe-rs](https://probe.rs/), then just run
+If you've got your debug probe, connect it with your board and host, make sure you have installed [probe-rs](https://probe.rs/), then just run

 ```shell
 cargo run --release